ebi-pf-team/interproscan-docs/docs/HowToUseViaContainer.rst

 Before using InterProScan 5 via container, make sure you are using Linux operating system and you have Docker or Singularity installed and running on your system.

-The image (https://hub.docker.com/r/interpro/interproscan) does not include data required to run InterProScan, which need to be downloaded separately.
+The image (https://hub.docker.com/r/interpro/interproscan) does not include the data required to run InterProScan, which needs to be downloaded separately.

 Get InterProScan data
 ~~~~~~~~~~~~~~~~~~~~~~~~~